 Using the Extension

 The extension will automatically detect supported download managers (at least it did for my trusty FDM 3).
-You can however switch between different download managers and configure some download options by going to its options.
+You may however switch between different download managers and configure some download options by going to its options.

 You can find these options by going to the Add-ons page and beside the Download Grab add-on click the three dots and select Options.
 At the bottom of the options window you’ll see a dropdown with detected managers as shown below:

-If you however disable the option Override Firefox’s Download Dialog a window will pop up as shown above, and you’ll be able to choose between downloading with Firefox or your Download Manager.
-Cheers!
+With this option disabled, you’ll get a prompt as shown above to choose between downloading with Firefox or your Download Manager.